Properties for ($\alpha,\beta$)-harmonic functions: Introduction

 Later, the inequality $|a_2|<49$ was proved in \cite{Duren}.
 Recently, Abu Muhanna et al. in \cite {Aub} further improved this estimate, and obtained $|a_2|<20.9197$.
-Furthermore, many scholars have also conducted research on the coefficient estimates of different subclasses of harmonic functions.
+Furthermore, many scholars have studied on the coefficient estimates of different subclasses of harmonic functions.
 For example, the coefficient estimate for the special case of harmonic starlike functions have been confirmed, see \cite[P$_{107}$]{Duren} or \cite{Sh}.
 For convex harmonic functions, a sharper estimate is available (cf. \cite[P$_{50}$]{Duren} or \cite{Clunie}).
-In addition, for the coefficient estimate of $(\frac{\alpha}{2}, \frac{\alpha}{2})$-harmonic functions, we refer to \cite{BO2}.
+For a coefficient estimate of $(\frac{\alpha}{2}, \frac{\alpha}{2})$-harmonic functions, we refer to \cite{BO2}.
 However, many fundamental questions concerning the coefficient estimates of harmonic functions remain open.
 This paper provides several estimates for the coefficients of ($\alpha,\beta$)-harmonic functions.

-According to the Koebe one-quarter theorem, the range of every univalent analytic function $f$ with $f(0)=0$ contains the open disk $|w|<1/4$ (see \cite[P$_{32}$]{DUREN}).
-For univalent sense-preserving harmonic function $f=h+\overline{g}$ satisfying the normalization $h(0)=g(0)=h'(0)-1=g'(0)=0$, the range of $f$ contains the disk $|w|<1/16$ (see \cite[P$_{92}$]{Duren} or \cite{Clunie}).
-In \cite{ShaoLin}, Chen and Ponnusamy establish an asymptotically sharp Koebe type covering theorem for K-quasiconformal harmonic functions.
-Little seems to be known about the covering theorem of $(\alpha,\beta)$-harmonic functions.
-One aim of this paper is to establish the covering theorem to $(\alpha,\beta)$-harmonic functions.
+The Koebe one-quarter theorem states that for every univalent analytic function $f$ defined on the unit disk, with $f(0)=0$ and $|f'(0)|=1$, its range contains the open disk $|w|<1/4$ (see \cite[P$_{32}$]{DUREN}).
+For a univalent sense-preserving harmonic function $f=h+\overline{g}$ on $\mathbb D$ satisfying the normalization $h(0)=g(0)=h'(0)-1=g'(0)=0$, the range of $f$ contains the disk $|w|<1/16$ (see \cite[P$_{92}$]{Duren} or \cite{Clunie}).
+In \cite{ShaoLin}, Chen and Ponnusamy established an asymptotically sharp Koebe type covering theorems for K-quasiconformal harmonic functions.
+Little seems to be known about the covering theorems of $(\alpha,\beta)$-harmonic functions.
+One aim of this paper is to establish a covering theorem to $(\alpha,\beta)$-harmonic functions.